Click image for full view in new tab

 Onshore Wind

 Onshore wind energy uses land-based turbines to generate electricity.
-It is one of the most cost-effective renewable energy sources, offering a scalable way to reduce emissions and meet climate goals.
+It is one of the most cost-effective renewable sources, offering a scalable way to reduce emissions and meet climate targets.

-Wind turbines are installed on land, typically in areas with strong and consistent wind speeds.
-As the wind turns the blades, the turbine converts this energy into electricity, which is fed into the power grid for local use.
+Turbines are installed on land in areas with strong and consistent wind speeds.
+As the wind turns the blades, the turbine converts this energy into electricity, which is fed into the power grid.

-Onshore wind energy is cheaper to develop than offshore alternatives and offers a faster return on investment.
-It can support rural communities with local jobs, landowner payments, and community investment opportunities.
+Onshore wind is cheaper to develop than offshore alternatives and offers a quicker return on investment.
+It supports rural communities through job creation, land lease payments, and local investment.